MohTahsin/samples-hitl/01-tutorials/01-fundamentals/09-human-in-the-loop-agentcore/README.md

 ### Tutorial Key Features

 * Hosting Strands Agents on Amazon Bedrock AgentCore Runtime.
-* Using Amazon Nova Lite 2.
+* Using Anthropic Claude Sonnet 4.5.
 * Using Strands Agents built in "handoff_to_user" functionality for human-in-the-loop.